Ant colony optimization algorithms: Convergence

 For some versions of the algorithm, it is possible to prove that it is convergent (i.e., it is able to find the global optimum in finite time).
 The first evidence of convergence for an ant colony algorithm was made in 2000, the graph-based ant system algorithm, and later on for the ACS and MMAS algorithms.
 Like most metaheuristics, it is very difficult to estimate the theoretical speed of convergence.
 A performance analysis of a continuous ant colony algorithm with respect to its various parameters (edge selection strategy, distance measure metric, and pheromone evaporation rate) showed that its performance and rate of convergence are sensitive to the chosen parameter values, and especially to the value of the pheromone evaporation rate.
-In 2004, Zlochin and his colleagues showed that COAC-type algorithms could be assimilated methods of stochastic gradient descent, on the cross-entropy and estimation of distribution algorithm.
-They proposed these metaheuristics as a "research-based model".
+In 2004, Zlochin and his colleagues showed that ACO-type algorithms are closely related to stochastic gradient descent, Cross-entropy method and estimation of distribution algorithm.
+They proposed an umbrella term "Model-based search" to describe this class of metaheuristics.